- ►What does Druva offer for business continuity?

 The Failover History tab of the DR Plan details page provides the status of the failover requests for virtual machines.
 You can look for the EC2 instance ID and IP address corresponding to the virtual machine.
 For more information about viewing failover history, see View failover history.

-No. By default, Phoenix replicates data and creates AMI in the same region where you back up the virtual machines.
-Phoenix DRaaS requires you to deploy at least one AWS Proxy in the AWS account in the same region (the region where you are backing data) before you can configure the virtual machine for disaster recovery for that account.
+No. By default, Phoenix replicates data and creates a DR copy in the same region where you back up the virtual machines.
+Phoenix DRaaS requires you to deploy at least one Phoenix AWS Proxy in the AWS account in the same region (the region where you are backing data) before you can configure the virtual machine for disaster recovery for that account.

 ►Can I configure a virtual machine to allow a failover to any AWS region?